ismaelpamplona/leet-code-rust-ws/README.md

 - `--` is used as a separator to distinguish between the arguments
 - `--nocapture` indicates that the output of the test cases should not be captured, and thus, should be displayed regardless of whether the test passes or fails.

-## How to how Clippy linting tool?
+## How to run Clippy linting tool?

 ```console
 $ cargo clippy -p <lib_name>